Wohlstand/DJApogeeAudioLib/README.md

 - Distorted playback on stereo outputs.
 - It's unknown will Pro Audio Spectrum and SoundScape work as code wasn't tested on hardware nor emulator.
 - Stereo 16-bit gets played with increase tempo (looks like the x86box has a DMA buffer limit size or the bug in the code...).

+# Thanks
+Thanks to @nukeykt for the SoundScape testing!